Intervals Developers

 Error handling

-Pagination requests may return the following validation errors:
+Pagination requests may return the following validation error:

 ErrorDescription